awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 **Amazon Inspector**
 Image Builder uses Amazon Inspector as the default vulnerability scanning agent to establish security baselines for Amazon Linux 2, Windows Server 2012, and Windows Server 2016\.
 For more information, see [What is Amazon Inspector?](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_introduction.html)

-**AWS Systems Manager Automation**
-An AWS Systems Manager automation document defines the actions that AWS Systems Manager performs on your managed instances and AWS resources\.
-Systems Manager documents use JSON or YAML and include steps and parameters that you specify\.
-The steps you specify run in sequential order\.
-Automation documents are AWS Systems Manager documents of type Automation, as opposed to Command and Policy documents\.
-For more information, see [AWS Systems Manager Automation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html)\.

 **AWS Resource Access Manager**
 AWS Resource Access Manager \(AWS RAM\) lets you share your resources with any AWS account or through AWS Organizations\.
 If you have multiple AWS accounts, you can create resources centrally and use AWS RAM to share those resources with other accounts\.
 EC2 Image Builder allows sharing for the following resources: components, images, and image recipes\.
 For more information about AWS RAM, see the [AWS Resource Access Manager User Guide](https://docs.aws.amazon.com/ram/latest/userguide/what-is.html)\.
 For information about sharing Image Builder resources, see [Share EC2 Image Builder resources](manage-shared-resources.md)\.